 - (a) The following special land uses only shall be allowed on properties with frontage on Telegraph Road: - 1.
 Stores of a generally recognized retail nature which supply commodities on the premises such as, but not limited to: groceries, meats, dairy products, baked goods or other foods, drugs, dry goods, clothing, notions and hardware. - 2.
 Wholesale establishments. - 3.
 Restaurants with drive-thrus. - 4.
-General or professional office not related to an industrial or manufacturing operation. - 5.
-Self-storage or warehousing use not related to an industrial or manufacturing operation. - 6.
+Self-storage or warehousing use not related to an industrial or manufacturing operation. - 5.
 New & used vehicle dealers (Class A: New Vehicle Dealer and Class B: Used Vehicle Dealer): - a.
-Banners, balloons, balloon structures, portable signs, streamers, flags, other than United States or State of Michigan designations, vehicles or persons displaying advertising signage as a means of advertising vehicles for sale on the property is strictly prohibited. - 7.
-Dry cleaning & laundry establishments including plants. - 8.
-Transportation service providers (emergency vehicle dispatch, taxi, limousine, private or charter buses). - 9.
-Medical Marihuana Secure Transporter (see Article 4 Section 5.22-7 for requirements) (Amended Ordinance 1709 10/3/19) - 10.
-Small Box Retail subject to the following conditions: (Amended -
+Banners, balloons, balloon structures, portable signs, streamers, flags, other than United States or State of

+Michigan designations, vehicles or persons displaying advertising signage as a means of advertising vehicles for sale on the property is strictly prohibited.